denisidoro/skyscraper/OLDERRELEASES.md

 * Added support for 'wii' and 'gc' platforms
 * Added '.chd' format to a bunch of platforms
 * Added more robust filtering of the faulty screenscraper 'hack-Link' results
-* Added 'update_skyscraper.sh' script which enables auto-updating to latest version
+* Added 'scripts/install' script which enables auto-updating to latest version

 #### Version 2.3.1 (13th February 2018)
 * Fixed 'players' tag to always conform to a 1-digit format